smarthome-w/smarthome/README.md

 - Smart functions should be an augmentation of standard functions.
 - Maximize security (see also *smart* services)
 - Reduce costs, maximize safety
-- Maximize realiability and accessibility.
+- Maximize realiability and accessibility
+- Maximize fun, use simple tools for real DIY.
+No 3D printings and other advanced technologies.

 ## Smart house features control list